 By Guest Writer, Robin Merrill

 People learn better when they’re having fun.
 They relax and lose some of the anxiety that often comes with learning a new language.
-Here are five ways to make learning English a little more fun!
+Here are five english activities to make learning English a little more fun!

 1. Play Trivia